About

 Why document a bunch of random old buildings?

 My two inspirations for making this site were legendary architectural historian Richard Nickel and the website nailhed.com.
 The former is well known to preservationists: a photographer who documented Gilded Age architecture in Chicago as the Modernist-era plague of urban renewal knocked these buildings down with fervor.
 The latter I found randomly while browsing Reddit--a commenter linked his article on the Packard Plant in Detroit.
 Though his content depicts a much more desolate Detroit from 20 years ago, his thoughtfully researched and sometimes harshly worded blog posts were very entertaining to read.
 It’s said that architecture involves constantly changing and improving upon earlier precedents, and in that same vein I want to make my own way forward, taking inspiration from the work of these two.
+I also admire the work of Carol Highsmith and seek a similar approach in my photography.

 What kind of places do I focus on?

-Cities I have lived (or am currently living) in, county seats, large cities, places that have designs by my favorite architects (Sullivan, Wright, Elmslie, Burnham, Richardson, Yost), places I've visited on vacation, etc. I like skyscrapers but I enjoy things with a human scale more.
+Cities I have lived (or am currently living) in, county seats, large cities, places that have designs by my favorite architects (Sullivan, Wright, Elmslie, Burnham, Richardson, Furness, Yost), places I've visited on vacation, etc. I like skyscrapers but I enjoy things with a human scale more.

 I try to stay objective as much as possible, but my thoughts in regards to historic preservation, certain styles of architecture, and social issues will become very apparent upon reading a few articles.
-My argument is thus: no contemporary work of architecture, no matter how grand or ambitious, is worth tearing down an important historic building.
+My argument is this: no contemporary work of architecture, no matter how grand or ambitious, is worth tearing down an important historic building.
 Although restoration may not be the most cost-effective approach, it is the one that favors the aesthetics of the city and preserves character.
-If city officials focused less on profits and what’s in and out of style, and more on history and public opinion, our cities would become a lot more beautiful.
+If city officials focused less on profits and what’s in and out of style, and more on history and public opinion, our cities would become a lot more beautiful and functional.

 I don't use AI for any purposes of this website, period.
 Everything featured is my own original writing.